-City Lights presents an exciting mix of plays and musicals on the mainstage, along with the Lights & Music Concert Series; the streaming series The Next Stage; and the podcast Filament.
-Scroll down for photos and video from shows and events.
-For more info, contact marketing director Rebecca Wallace.
+City Lights presents an exciting mix of plays and musicals, along with the Lights & Music Concert Series; Zoom talkbacks; and the podcast Filament.
+Scroll down for photos and video.
+For more, contact marketing director Rebecca Wallace, or call our box office at 408-295-4200, Tuesday-Friday from noon-4 p.m.

+Masks are recommended in the building, and required at select performances of each mainstage show.
+City Lights recommends but does not require the Covid vaccine and booster.
 We ask that if any patron is feeling unwell or has any concerning symptoms to please stay home.
 We’ll be happy to exchange tickets for another performance, free of charge.
 For more about City Lights’ Covid protocols, which may change at any time as the pandemic evolves, go to cltc.org/covid-protocols.
-American Sign Language interpreters will be provided at the performance on Sunday, Aug.
-13.

 Photos and video from past shows